A Little Work

 "A Little Work" is a song recorded by American singer Fergie for her second solo studio album, Double Dutchess (2017).
-The song was released as the album's fifth single and distributed to contemporary hit radio on November 14 in the United States by Dutchess Music and BMG Rights Management.
+The song was released as the album's fifth and final single and distributed to contemporary hit radio on November 14 in the United States by Dutchess Music and BMG Rights Management.

 An accompanying music video, directed by Jonas Åkerlund, was released alongside the album.

 Promotion

-Fergie first performed the song live on The Today Show on September 22, 2017 at the launch of Double Dutchess.
+Fergie first performed the song live on The Today Show on September 22, 2017, at the launch of Double Dutchess.
 After the song was chosen as a single, it was promoted on The Talk on October 24, and then on The Late Late Show with James Corden on October 30.
 She additionally performed the song on Miss Universe on November 26 during the evening gown competition.
 The song was later performed on Late Night with Seth Meyers on December 14, 2017.

 Music video

-The complete video for “A Little Work” runs for over 11 minutes and was directed by Jonas Åkerlund.
+The complete video for "A Little Work" runs for over 11 minutes and was directed by Jonas Åkerlund.
 Deemed a short film, it begins showing scenes of the singer battling her demons in a padded room and in a straitjacket as Fergie herself narrates how she often felt watched and how difficult it was leaving in constant fear due to drug abuse.
 It was then that she saw an empty church on Wilshire Boulevard, Los Angeles, and in fear of her own demons, tried to hide through the different aisles and started praying.
-As Fergie continues to share her story, the video also shows visions of soldiers in war before she embraces one, who wears her surname - Ferguson - on his name badge, as a kind of homage to her late grandfather, whom she calls her “guardian angel”, and then flashbacks of his funeral, as she believes he was the one that guided her in the right direction.
+As Fergie continues to share her story, the video also shows visions of soldiers in war before she embraces one, who wears her surname - Ferguson - on his name badge, as a kind of homage to her late grandfather, whom she calls her "guardian angel", and then flashbacks of his funeral, as she believes he was the one that guided her in the right direction.
 At the ending, Fergie is shown walking out of the church, holding hands with her son Axl as she realizes that she needed to honor herself, and she still works on it even today.